How to Recruit the Right Executive

 The Cost of Bad Hires

 Bad hires exact a tremendous cost.
 Just how costly depends on whom you ask.
 According to the U..S.
 Department of Labor, the average cost of a bad hiring decision can equal 30% of the individual’s first-year potential earnings.
-The Society for Human Resource Management (SHRM) has estimated the true cost can amount to up to 5-times first year salary.
-The direct costs of replacing a bad hire include recruiting, training, on-boarding, lost productivity, compensation costs, and employee dismissal expenses.
+The Society for Human Resource Management (SHRM) has estimated the true cost can amount to up to 5-times the first-year salary.
+The direct costs of replacing a bad hire include recruiting, training, onboarding, lost productivity, compensation costs, and employee dismissal expenses.

 So what’s an executive to do?
 I would argue that we need to recruit more intelligently — something we evangelize at The Good Search and at our research division Intellerati.
 When you recruit smarter — and recruit differently than your competitors — you gain a serious competitive advantage in talent acquisition.
 What follows are my top tips on how to recruit the right executive:

 If you don’t know who the best potential candidates are, you can’t possibly make the best hire.
 To start, develop that data to distinguish the top performers from the empty suits.
 Of course, you won’t find this kind of information on LinkedIn.
 Some retained executive search firms do a pretty decent job of identifying top-performing candidates.
 Just be sure to ask how they do their research.
 Far too often search firms recycle the same tired list of executives and miss less obvious top performers.

 Reputation matters.
 It is an important data point.
 Before you meet with candidates, pre-reference them.
 I’m not talking about formal references, but checking discreetly through back channels to verify the individual is a top performer and that there are no issues of which you need to be aware.
 Ideally, three independent sources should verify that a senior executive one of the “best of the best”.